-Doctors at NYU Langone’s Laura and Isaac Perlmutter Cancer Center identify several different types of testicular cancer to provide the best treatment.
+Doctors at NYU Langone’s Perlmutter Cancer Center identify several different types of testicular cancer to provide the best treatment.
 The testicles are two small, egg-shaped glands located below the penis in a sac of loose skin called the scrotum.
 Testicular cancer, which is most common in men between the ages of 20 and 40, begins when cells in the testicles grow uncontrollably, forming a mass called a tumor.

 A tumor may be benign, or noncancerous, meaning it does not spread; or it may be malignant, or cancerous, meaning it can spread to other parts of the body.

 Most testicular cancers develop in the germ cells, which produce sperm.
 These cancers are referred to as germ cell tumors.
 There are two different types of germ cell cancers—seminomas, which are usually slow growing, and nonseminomas, which tend to grow more quickly.